 Taking good care of your skin doesn't have to feel like another obligation.
-Instead, view it as an opportunity to show yourself love, while also improving your appearance.
+Instead, view it as an opportunity to show yourself love and self compassion, while also improving your appearance.

 Your ideal nighttime skincare routine will depend on factors like your age and skin type, but the basics should include: cleansing, possibly toning or using a face mask, applying a serum (such as vitamin C or retinol), and then moisturizing.